Osphronemidae. Subfamily: Luciocephalinae

 36″ x 12″ x 12″ (90x30x30cm)

-A planted setup with some floating vegetation and open areas for swimming.
+A planted setup with open areas for swimming and slow water flow suits this species.

 Behaviour and CompatibilityTop ↑